-Quick Plot Summary: The Rainmaker is a Drama, Crime, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1997, The Rainmaker is a Drama, Crime, Thriller film directed by Francis Ford Coppola.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Matt Damon.

 Story Breakdown